rrndxx/Notes/General Roadmap.md

 ---

-## 🖥️ Frontend Development Roadmap
+## 🖥️ Frontend Development Roadmapasdgsaasfafsfasf

 ### 1. **Core Web Technologies**
 Start with the **foundation** of every web application: